Project: M74 Extension, Glasgow

 Timescale: 8 months

-ERS was appointed to remediate soils contaminated with COPR, which was otherwise destined for landfill.
+ERS was appointed to remediate soils contaminated with chromium ore processing residue (COPR) which was otherwise destined for landfill.
 Working in conjunction with the client and SEPA, a stabilisation and re-use strategy was agreed to treat the chromium VI leachability whilst reducing the project’s embankment material deficit.

 We started with treatability studies at our laboratory in Glasgow to determine the best mixture of soil stabilisation reagents to reduce the leachability of hexavalent chromium and other contaminants to acceptable levels.
 Targets were also set for geotechnical properties to permit suitable soils to be re-used as a construction material.

 After successful negotiations with SEPA, we set up an on-site soil treatment centre and mobilised our state-of-the art soil stabilisation equipment to treat the COPR contamination.
 We also created an on-site testing facility to allow immediate remediation validation and material re-use, saving the client time on waiting for external laboratory results.